matkoch/MassTransit/docs/advanced/audit.md

 # Message Audit

-Due to asynchronous nature of messaging, it is not always easy to find out the message flow.
+Due to the asynchronous nature of messaging, it is not always easy to find out the message flow.
 Step-into end-to-end debugging is almost impossible to use, especially if message processing is done in parallel and consumers perform atomic operations.